Wolverine971/9takes/src/blog/enneagram/workplace-team-building.md

 ---
 title: 'How the Enneagram can be used for team building and leadership development'
-description: "A tool for team building and leadership development, helping to improve communication, collaboration, and productivity"
+description: 'A tool for team building and leadership development, helping to improve communication, collaboration, and productivity'
 author: 'DJ Wayne'
 date: '2023-03-27'
 published: true
 type: ['overview']
 blog: true
 ---

 <svelte:head>

   <meta property="og:image" content="https://9takes.com/blogs/working-in-teams.webp" />
 </svelte:head>
 <script>